whyboris/utilitarianism.net/content/en/objections-to-utilitarianism/08-cluelessness.md

      See Lenman (2000), pp. 353–359.

 [^6]:
      He offers four objections in all.
 The fourth presupposes the second, and so is addressed by our response to that.
-The third objects that we need to distinguish two very different reasons for judging an act to lack expected value: (i) we might _know_ that it makes no difference, or (ii) we might be _clueless_ about whether it is incredibly good or incredibly bad.
+The third objects that we need to distinguish two very different reasons for judging an act to lack expected value: (i) we might _know_ that it makes no difference, or (ii) we might be _clueless_ about whether it's incredibly good or incredibly bad.
 Given that these two epistemic states are so different, Lenman reasons, it makes no sense to treat them the same way.

      It's true that this is a significant difference.
 But it's a mistake to assume that anything morally significant must change how we assess _acts_, when often _attitudes_ are better suited to reflect such significance.
 We should feel vastly more angst and ambivalence—and strongly wish that more information was available—in a high-stakes “total uncertainty” case than in a “known zero” case.
 That seems sufficient to capture the difference.

 [^7]:
      Greaves (2016), section IV.